 "I didn't have one doubt in my mind that we could come back.
 We love to fight back.
 I honestly feel like sometimes we do better when we are down."

-Hays was not going to go back to Vickers unless GCU had a chance to win.
+Hays was not going to put Vickers back in the circle in Saturday's second game unless GCU had a chance to win.
 Senior right-hander

 Taryn Batterton and freshman right-hander